Ringing ears? Tinnitus And Menopause

 - You’ve made some interesting lifestyle choices, and/or

-- You’ve got tinnitus, our Symptom of the Month.
+- You’ve got tinnitus, our clinic for menopause's Symptom of the Month.

 Let's talk about tinnitus and menopause.